AlphaRomeoTango16/Groupomania/readme.md

 ```
 ---
 ### 3/ INSTALL THE DATABASE
-Configure the .env file in the backend folder with your settings (it must remain in the backend folder).
+Create a .env file in the backend folder with your settings (it must remain in the backend folder).
 ```
 DB_USER="your user name"
 DB_PASS="your password"